Healthdirect Free Australian health advice you can count on.

 How is lupus diagnosed?

 The diagnosis is based mainly on your doctor talking to you and examining you.
-They will ask you questions about your symptoms and refer you for blood tests.
-These usually include an anti-nuclear antibody (ANA) test, which checks whether you have antibodies to your own cells.
-You might also have a urine test, a chest x-ray and tests to check your heart function.
-Some people may need to have a biopsy.
+They will ask you questions about your symptoms and refer you for tests.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Treatment for lupus is very individual and depends on the severity of your disease and the organs involved.
-You might need to try a few different medicines to see what works for you.
+Treatment is different for each person and depends on how severe your lupus is.
 Your doctor may refer you to a rheumatologist (a specialist in joint inflammation).

 Medicines

-You can help control lupus by including the following lifestyle measures:
+You can help control lupus by following these lifestyle measures:

 What are the complications of lupus?